RedInJapanese/Interactive-Lab-Hub/Lab 5/README.md

-# Observant Systems
+# LAB 5, OBSERVANT SYSTEMS

 **Collaborators:** Akash Basu, ab3334

 ---

-## Overview
+## OVERVIEW:

-In this lab, I created an **observant system** — an interactive Raspberry Pi device that can detect and respond to events in its environment.
+In this lab, I created an **observant system** — an interactive Raspberry Pi device that can detect hands using media pipe and interpret them as ASL(American Sign Lagnauge) gestures.
 The goal was to explore how different “sense-making” algorithms (vision and ML models) can enable systems that recognize and react to what they see.

-My observant device uses **computer vision and machine learning** to detect motion, gestures, or specific objects, and trigger an action — similar to the "Boat Detector" to detect sign language
+My observant device uses **computer vision and neural networks** to detect gestures and trigger an action — similar to the "Boat Detector" to detect sign language.

+## TECHNICAL DESCRIPTION:

+This is an application that utilizes mediapipe's landmark approach to tracking hands in order to train a neural network to recognize the sign language equivalent of letters of the alphabet.
+This is done by training a neural network using tensor flow that takes in 126 different landmark positions of the hand.
+Each letter in the sign language alphabets has 400 samples each, giving us a total of over 10,000 samples.
+The samples are taken using a script called `test.py` which takes the landmarks and saves each one as a `.npy` file.
+The next is `train.py` which uses tensor flow to train the model with 126 landmark positions.
+Lastly, I use `classify.py`, which takes probabilities based off landmark orientation of the live feed, the letter with the highest probability gets outputted and then I use the `pyttsx` library to give a voice output of the letter.

 ---

 ## Part A — Play with Different Sense-Making Algorithms

-### PyTorch Object Recognition (MobileNet v2)
+### PYTORCH OBJECT RECOGNITION

 I began by experimenting with **PyTorch’s MobileNet v2** model for real-time object recognition.
 After installing dependencies and connecting my webcam, I ran `infer.py`, which displayed the top object predictions from the live video feed.

-**Observations:**
+**OBSERVATIONS:**
-- The model correctly recognized common objects like bottles, cups, and keyboards.
-- Lighting and background strongly affected accuracy.
-- The first few inferences were slower, but performance stabilized to around 30 fps after initialization.
+The model correctly recognized common objects like bottles, cups, and keyboards.
+The lighting and background strongly affected accuracy(I did not test this on objects with different colors, but I suspect that it would also have some sort of adverse effect on the model depending on both the color and background).
+Lastly, I noticed that the first few inferences were slower, but performance stabilized to around 30 fps after initialization.

-**What I learned:**
+**WHAT I LEARNED:**
-- Pretrained models can classify many object types, but they’re limited to the 1000 categories included in `classes.json`.
-- Real-time inference on a Pi 4 is possible, but frame rate and latency can be an issue.
+Pretrained models can classify many object types, but they’re limited to the 1000 categories included in `classes.json`.
+Real-time inference on a Pi 4 is possible, but frame rate and latency can be an issue.

 ---

-### MediaPipe Hand and Pose Tracking
+### MEDIAPIPE HAND AND POSE TRACKING

 I explored **MediaPipe**, focusing on hand and pose detection.
 I used `hand_pose.py` and tested pinch detection** for continuous control (like a percentage slider) and quiet coyote gesture for discrete commands.

-**Observations:**
+**OBSERVATIONS:**
-- Hand tracking was very robust in good lighting.
-- Pinch detection worked best when the hand was near the center of the frame.
-- Gestures could easily trigger events such as adjusting a servo or controlling brightness.
+I noticed that hand tracking was very robust in good lighting.
+Pinch detection worked best when the hand was near the center of the frame.
+Lastly, gestures could easily trigger events such as adjusting a servo, controlling brightness, or controlling the UI on my laptop.

-**Idea for interaction:**
-I considered using MediaPipe’s pinch percentage to control a servo motor or LED brightness — effectively using your hand as a “virtual knob” in the air.
+**IDEA FOR INTERACTION:**
+I propose using the gesture features of MediaPipe in order to detect ASL gestures.
+A tts package for python will be used to output the letters to audio.
+For tests, I will have new users attempt to spell their own names in ASL.

 ---

-###Teachable Machines Custom Classifier
+### TEACHABLE MACHINES CUSTOM CLASSIFIER

-To test a more customizable approach, I trained a model using **Google’s Teachable Machines**.
-I built a simple image classifier to recognize:
+I trained a model using **Google’s Teachable Machines** in order to test a more customizable approach.
+I made a basic image classifier to recognize:
 1. **Hand up**
 2. **Hand down**
 3. **Background / nothing**

-I collected ~20 samples per class, trained the model, and exported it as a TensorFlow Lite model (`.tflite` + `labels.txt`).
+I collected ~50 samples per class, trained the model, and exported it as a TensorFlow Lite model (`.tflite` + `labels.txt`).
 After uploading it to the Pi, I ran `tml_example.py` to test live classification.

-**Observations:**
+**OBSERVATIONS:**
-- The model worked well under normal lighting(room lighting, afternoon).
-- distinguished between “hand up” and “hand down” pretty quickly.
-- More sensitive to background changes than MediaPipe.
+The model worked well under normal lighting(room lighting, afternoon).
+It could distinguish between “hand up” and “hand down” pretty quickly.
+I also noticed it is more sensitive to background changes than MediaPipe.

-**Affordances compared to other methods:**
+**AFFORDANCES COMPARED TO OTHER METHODS:**
-- Unlike PyTorch, Teachable Machines allows training on *custom categories*.
-- Easier for rapid prototyping of specific recognition tasks.
-- Slightly slower and less robust than MediaPipe for motion-heavy inputs, but far simpler to deploy.
+Unlike PyTorch, Teachable Machines allows training on *custom categories*.
+I also found it easier for rapid prototyping of specific recognition tasks.
+There is also a slightly slower and less robust than MediaPipe for motion-heavy inputs, but far simpler to deploy.

 ---

-### Summary of Algorithm Comparisons
+### SUMMARY OF ALGORITHM COMPARISOONS

 | Tool | Input Type | Strengths | Weaknesses |
 |------|-------------|------------|-------------|